-Music and art: Create a 'lockdown' playlist of ten songs that help sum up your lockdown experience.
+Music and art: Create a 'isolation' playlist of ten songs that help sum up your experience.
 Write them as a list and write a sentence for each, explaining why you chose each song.
 Give your playlist a title and then design a music album cover.

-Design and Technology: Board games have been flying off the shelves (of Amazon warehouses) as people look for ways to pass the time.
-Design a 'Lockdown 2020' board game that tries to capture your experience.
+Design and Technology: During lockdown, board games were flying off the shelves (of Amazon warehouses) as people looked for ways to pass the time.
+Design a board game that tries to capture your experience of being at home.
 If you have the materials you could even build a prototype and play it with your family!